 We moved to No 15 Murray Street, Salford 7, on Wednesday 19 April 1950 and a week later, once the Easter hols were over, I started at my third grammar school in 30 months.
-Salford Grammar School (SGS) - the old school, now demolished - had been on the Leaf Square site since about 1914 and was quite a comedown after Roundhay Grammar School.
+Salford Grammar School (SGS) had been on the Leaf Square site since about 1914 and was quite a comedown after Roundhay Grammar School.
 The buildings were very old and dilapidated and the school had fewer staff and pupils than Roundhay.
 I soon learned, however, that the staff were better than at Roundhay - in my opinion anyway.
 Although I didn't know it immediately, my arrival at SGS was when my aspirations to a career in music really started to take off.
 The school timetable included proper music lessons, not just singing.
 The Music Master was Mr Taylor, B Mus FRCO, fondly nicknamed 'Tink' because every Friday immediately after morning assembly Mr Taylor used to give the whole school a short recital lasting about 10 minutes.
 He was a really excellent pianist.
 I found the recitals most enjoyable and Mr Taylor quickly cottoned on to my interest.

 I started spending at least an hour most evenings practising my violin - still self-taught four years after the violin had been given to me back in 1946.
 I immediately wanted to join the School Orchestra and, after a brief audition, I was invited to join.
 I noted in my diary that, "We were not very good but I was by no means the worst violin player!"
 On 19 May, barely three weeks after starting at SGS, my diary records that: "Mr Huddard came to school just to listen to me playing".
 I can only imagine that Mr Taylor must have arranged this.
 Thereafter Mr Huddard gave me an occasional free violin lesson at school after hours but I had to tell him that my parents could not afford to pay for any lessons.
 I was very grateful for the occasional free lessons but embarrassed; I didn't like to accept what I considered to be charity.
 (Only in October 2014 did I learn that William Huddard was with the Hallé Orchestra when I first met him; he was their sub-principal viola and, as such, he almost certainly commanded a considerable fee for private lessons.)